nf-core/epitopeprediction/docs/usage.md

 ## `--mhc_class`

 Specifies whether the predictions should be done for MHC class I or class II.
-By default, this is set to class I.
+By default, this is set to 1 (class I).

 ## `--peptide_length`